Where are the most beautiful places in Ireland? There are so many!

 Owned by the Earl of Kildare for nearly 300 years, it was forfeited during a rebellion in 1536 to the Earl of Desmond, who gave it its current name.

-Or visit the Adare friary, conveniently located right on the main street through town.
 Known as the “Black Abbey”, the friary was also founded by the Earl of Kildare in 1316.
 Today, it’s known as St. Nicholas Church of Ireland.

 A popular spot for weddings, golf, and even spring break, Adare offers visitors plenty of opportunities to hear traditional Irish music.